What’s the recipe for Chinese fluency?

 Arch Chinese also has a tone drill app that lets you practice tones both individually and as part of multi-character words.
 This is a fabulous way to internalize not only the individual tones, but also how the tones change as they are paired with other syllables as part of words.

 Does this inspire you to move your Mandarin Chinese language skills forward with a couple of great websites?
-Now you know exactly where to start.
+Now you know exactly where to start—with these seven best websites to learn Chinese!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Chinese with real-world videos.